-Section A was focused on statistical data describing the hospital environment for the responders, to provide an opportunity to assess where barriers in implementation may be related to specific hospital types and so on.According the data provided, 43% of the responders work in teaching hospitals (Fig 1).
+Results found that 43% of the responders work in teaching hospitals (Fig 1).
 These numbers are almost the same as was seen in the Baseline survey (42%),[4] therefore the sample can be considered very similar in this survey from this point of view.

 The respondents indicated, that 71% of them were from general hospitals (Fig 2).
 From "other hospitals" category (n=275), 45 responses were from psychiatric hospitals, 13 from paediatric hospitals, 12 from traumatology hospitals, 24 from oncology and 22 from geriatric hospitals respectively.